rafa3lmonteiro/shellscripts/checklist/README.md

-# checklist
+# checklist Linux/Unix

-checklist scripts for check features and services
+checklist scripts in shellscript for check features and services on Linux and Unix sistems